Sharp Hypercontractivity for Global Functions: Sharp Hypercontractive Inequalities for Global Functions on

 \section{Sharp Hypercontractive Inequalities for Global Functions on $\Omega^n$}

 In this section we prove sharp hypercontractive inequalities for functions on $\Omega^n$.
 First, we prove a hypercontractive inequality for general functions, and then we use it to prove a more powerful hypercontractive inequality for global functions.
-Finally, we use the latter inequality to prove Theorem~\ref{cor:hypercontractivity for global functions - intro}.
+Finally, we use the latter inequality to prove a slightly stronger version of Theorem~\ref{cor:hypercontractivity for global functions - intro}.